Fundamental research is open-ended investigation that seeks to unlock the biological, chemical, molecular and genetic underpinnings of life.

 Mass General Research Institute

-Massachusetts General Hospital is home to the largest hospital-based research enterprise in the United States, with an annual budget of over $928 million in 2018.
+Massachusetts General Hospital is home to the largest hospital-based research enterprise in the United States, with an annual budget of over $1 billion in 2018.